standuprey/angular-sync-collections/README.md

 		});

 You can also specify the model and add class and instance methods (I'll explain if need be...)

+Then you need to load the collection:

+		Loader.load().then(function(){
+			// do something
+		})

+This can be easily done in your router where you ask to resolve the load before rendering the route

+	// Need to make sure all the collection are initialized, so we declare them here as dependencies loadInitialData = function(Loader, GarmentCollection, CategoryCollection, ColorCollection, DesignerCollection, StyleCollection){
+		return Loader.load();
+	}

 API
 ---